DFE-Digital/teaching-vacancies/documentation/docker.md

 ### Building with `docker` commands

-Although it's possible to build a Docker image by typing `docker` commands into a terminal, most images for TVS are built by a [GitHub Actions workflow](../.github/workflows/deploy.yml)
+Although it's possible to build a Docker image by typing `docker` commands into a terminal, most images for teaching vacancies are built by a [GitHub Actions workflow](../.github/workflows/deploy.yml)

 ### Building with GitHub Actions workflow

 - `docker/setup-buildx-action@v1`
-    - Tell the workflow to use the Docker Buildx CLI plugin
+    - Use the Docker Buildx CLI plugin
 - `docker/login-action@v1`
     - Log in to Docker Hub with username/password stored in GitHub Secrets
 - `docker/build-push-action@v2`